MRCIEU/PHESANT-MR-pheWAS-BMI/4-follow-up/README.md

 ## 4) Replication analysis

 We run TSLS using:

-a) The subsample of the IJE PHESANT paper (our discovery sample)
+- The subsample of the IJE PHESANT paper (our discovery sample).
-b) The subsample of particpants in the new subset, who are not related to participants in the discovery sample (our replication sample).
+- The subsample of particpants in the new subset, who are not related to participants in the discovery sample (our replication sample).

 Our 2SLS replication analysis is run using: